2019-03-09T22:59:43-05:00 https://ximage.c-spanvideo.org ...

 Forefront Books has partnered with the Frederick Douglass Family Initiatives (FDFI) to launch a new joint publishing imprint, Frederick Douglass Books.
 The imprint, the organizations said, is an ...

+Getting your Trinity Audio player ready...
 Frederick Douglass escaped from slavery in Maryland in 1838 then forged a storied career as his era’s pre-eminent champion of emancipation and civil rights.
-In his long campaign against racial ...

 Frederick Douglass has been poorly served by biographers.
 That’s partly because he was his own biographer and did such a good job of it.
 His three autobiographical works are classics, so eloquent and ...